Thalassicus/ceg/Cep/README.txt

 Credits:		http://communitas.wikia.com/wiki/Credits

-=== Project Organization ===
+=== Communitas Project ===

-The project has two versions:
+The project has several parts:

-Communitas Lite - maximum compatability, reliability, and simplicity.
-Communitas - adds new modding tools to enhance the game in advanced ways.
+	Communitas Map
+	This map creates several continents with realistic climate, and numerous offshore islands.

+	Communitas AI and Tools (CAT) (This mod)
+	This includes a broad variety of tools useful for mod authors, and expands the AI.
+	Both the expansion pack and interface changes below require the tools.

+	Communitas Interface (CIN) (Coming soon)
+	Improves the visual interface of the game.
+This will be cross-compatible between all expansions.

+	Communitas Expansion Pack (CEP)
+	Improves the fun and strategic balance of Civ V: Brave New World gameplay.

 === Credits ===